Gantry¶

 Will Gantry work for GPU experiments?¶

 Absolutely!
 This was the main use-case Gantry was developed for.
-Just set the --gpus
+Just set the --gpus INT

 option for gantry run

-to the number of GPUs you need.
+to the number of GPUs you need, and optionally --gpu-type TEXT

 How can I save results or metrics from an experiment?¶